If you’re reading this post, then we’d like to congratulate you on a brave decision.

 But Be Warned: It lacks some basic features you’d expect from a presentation tool

-Use This If: You’re looking for whiz-bang animations between slides
+Use This If: You’re looking for whiz-bang animations between presentation slides

 But Be Warned: Building a great-looking presentation can be challenging